 It is often omitted by tourists paying a visit to Scotland's capital but a short drive east of the city centre will take you to a rather attractive beach.
 Just follow the A1 out of the city and turn left on the A1140, continuing eastwards to the seafront at Portobello.
 Once a separate town this is now Edinburgh's link to the ocean.
 Portobello, like many places that share this name throughout Britain, is named after the Spanish port in Panama captured by the British back in 1739 during an Anglo-Spanish War, also known colloquially as the War of Jenkin's Ear.
 The large expanse of sand and the long seafront face out towards the North Sea as the Firth of Forth widens and meets the ocean.

 You will now be driving along what is fashionably known as the Golf Coast as this part of Scotland is known for its multitude of golf courses.
 The first town out of Edinburgh is Musselburgh.
 As the Romans occupied what is now southern Scotland then a lot of the places on this drive will have Roman origins and Musselburgh is no exception, founded sometime around AD 80.
 The bridge over the River Esk in the centre of the town is known as the "Roman" Bridge but it is thought to be 13th century.
-The bridge that you will drive over was built in 1806 to a design by John Rennie, famous for designing a number of bridges over the Thames in London along with the London Bridge now at Lake Havasu in Arizona.
+The bridge that you will drive over was built in 1806 to a design by John Rennie, famous for designing a number of bridges over the Thames in London along with his 1831 London Bridge now at Lake Havasu in Arizona.

 After Musselburgh turn left on the B1348 via Prestonpans, scene of a victory for Bonnie Prince Charlie against Government troops on 21st September 1645 during the last major Jacobite rising.
 As you pass by a number of golf courses you will join up onto the A198, use this road to continue eastwards, you will now be heading from Midlothian into East Lothian.
 Look out for the Muirfield golf club, founded in 1744, a private club used frequently in the Open Championship.
 The road will go right through the course itself.
 You will continue to follow this coast road towards North Berwick.